Philadelphia, PA 19104

 Was established in Canada as a not-for profit-foundation on 26 October 2012.
 It exists for all patients and caregivers, at all stages of illness and recovery.
 “Together we will continue the battle; we will encourage those in the trenches; and we will fight for the memory of those no longer with us.”
 The foundation’s goals are to promote awareness, provide support, and raise funds for research committed to understanding and ending this and related diseases

-The Autoimmune Encephalitis Alliance improves the lives of patients with autoimmune encephalitis by promoting collaboration in clinical and basic research and by creating a community of patients, families and caregivers so that no one faces autoimmune encephalitis alone.
-The AE Alliance strives to find a cure for autoimmune encephalitis through multi-disciplinary, collaborative research and clinical care.
+The Autoimmune Encephalitis Alliance improves the lives of patients with autoimmune encephalitis by promoting collaboration in clinical and basic research.
+The AE Alliance strives to find a cure for autoimmune encephalitis through multi-disciplinary, collaborative research, and clinical care.

 In a country of only 5.4 million people, with a very distinctive language, ultra rare patients are challenged not only by their disease but also with finding peer support and medical information in their native language.
 This is why networking, gathering and providing information, connecting people to the support they need and raising awareness comprises the core of the non-profit work at FAURD.
 The association also co-operates with other non-profit associations, health organisations, medical professionals and authorities in projects concerning ultra-rare diseases.